-Our pick of the best scary books to read this Halloween, from classic ghost stories to fiendish mysteries.
-These classic tales have all the ghosts, vampires and monsters you need for a truly terrifying October 31st.
+Our pick of the best scary books, from classic ghost stories to fiendish mysteries.

 Sensual, dark and thrilling, Bram Stoker's Gothic masterpiece still surpasses any film or TV versions of this peerless tale of a desperate battle against a powerful, ancient vampire.